Building a Boat Rack

 |photo to come|

 Since I have written this article, there have been a couple of readers who are interested in something similar, but just for camping in.
 This same principle of the framework could be applied to being made from PVC pipe.
 By not cementing the couplers, this could be totally collapsible for storage.
-The anchors would not have to be made of metal, but simply a tapered wooden wedge into the stake pockets shold suffice.
+The anchors would not have to be made of metal, but simply a tapered wooden wedge into the stake pockets should suffice.
 This would not sustain being used for driving down the road, but as a stationary shelter when you get there, it should function fine.

 Used for Hunting : Now an added bonus.
 Not to let my eyesight become out of focus, when returning from a Montana deer hunt, on the freeway a vehicle passed me, which I noticed something that got my attention and now has been added to my rack.

-That has been a 2,500# 12 volt electric ATV winch that is wireless remote controlled, from Harbor Freight that they had on a coupon special sale for $49.99.
+This is a 2,500# 12 volt electric ATV winch that is wireless remote controlled, from Harbor Freight that they had on a coupon special sale for $49.99.
 It is mounted onto a plate welded onto the top front pipe frame with the winch on the underside to clear my garage door opening, and has the drum facing rearward and mounted so the wire spools off the top of the spool.
 On the rear frame a 1/4" X 2" pulley is attached by means of 2 welded on chain links.
 The 12 volt power is supplied off a 7 prong RV plug-in that was wired into the front drivers side of the pickup bed that was used to power my previous slide in camper.

 I try to go to Montana deer hunting with my grandson every year.
-He however seems to never have enough accrued vacation time for all the time that I am there, so many of my days are me hunting solo.
+He however seems to never have enough accrued vacation time for all the time that I am there, so some of my days are me hunting solo.

 I am not that young anymore (78) and loading a deer into the pickup bed would pose a problem if being alone, even if I got permission to drive out to retrieve the animal if a higher bank was not readily available and in the right location.
 An elk could also be a chore for oven two hunters.

-In use, the winch cable will go to the rear pipe frame, through a removable 2" pulley there and then can be used to lift a animal up onto the pickup bed tailgate.
+In use, the winch cable will go to the upper rear pipe frame, through a removable 2" pulley there and then can be used to lift a animal up onto the pickup bed tailgate.
 In all probability a 2" X 12" plank may have to be used to slide the animal up onto the tailgate, as my model Ford F150 does not have a readily removable tailgate.
 But once the animal is up near or on the tailgate, repositioning it farther forward would not be a problem with tension being applied by this winch.

 |Here is the view showing the winch mounted on the front pickup rack|